scutisorex/SlicerWorkshop-07-2024/SlicerBasics.md

 - I would also encourage you to take a look at the descriptions of segmentation tools in the official Slicer [Segment Editor documentation](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html).

+- Are you still hungry for more??!?!? (of course you are!)
+Check out the [Segment Editor Extra Effects](https://github.com/lassoan/SlicerSegmentEditorExtraEffects) (you will need to install the relevant extension).
+These are not in the main Segment Editor module for various reasons but they might serve your purposes nicely.

 - After you've done some segmentation, try out the [Colorize Volume](https://github.com/SlicerMorph/Tutorials/tree/main/ColorizeVolume) module, which is in the Sandbox extension we installed above.
 It makes stunning 3D renderings of the volume with color labeled by segment.
 You're gonna like it, I bet.

 - Obviously making your stuff look pretty is important, but you can also take important measurements on segments.
 Try out the [Segment Statistics module](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmentstatistics.html) to get some quantitative info about the segmentations you make.